Research Theme

 with K Collins, U Bhatt, W Liu, I Sucholutsky, B Love, A Weller

-Synthetic labels used in mixup are not consistently aligned with human perceptual judgments; relabeling examples, with humans-in-the-loop and leveraging human uncertainty information, holds promise to increase downstream model reliability.
+Synthetic labels used in mixup are not consistently aligned with human perceptual judgments; relabeling examples, with humans-in-the-loop and leveraging human uncertainty information, holds promise to increase downstream model reliability. - Robustness, Evaluation and Adaptation of Machine Learning Models in the Wild

-• Focus on the Common Good: Group Distributional Robustness Follows.
+PhD Thesis. [arxiv] - Focus on the Common Good: Group Distributional Robustness Follows.

 ICLR 2022 [pdf] [code][slides]